maybleMyers/kandinsky5/README.md

 I added some mixed models here: https://huggingface.co/maybleMyers/kan/
 You can input them in the DiT Checkpoint Path in the gui.

+To use lite i2v download https://huggingface.co/kandinskylab/Kandinsky-5.0-I2V-Lite-5s/blob/main/model/kandinsky5lite_i2v_5s.safetensors that model and put it in the lite_checkpoints subfolder.
+You need to have the full i2v pro diffusers cloned in the root directory.
+Select mode - i2v and model configuration 5s Lite (I2V) .
+Either mess with the vae config or set 1 block swapped for now to offload before vae decoding.

 Changlog:
+  11/18/2025
+    Add support for lite i2v https://huggingface.co/kandinskylab/Kandinsky-5.0-I2V-Lite-5s/tree/main/model
+    make previews better
   11/17/2025
     Add preview support.
 Add int8 support to drastically lower ram/vram reqs.